jawebada/libmbb/docs/HSM.md

 Of course, timers are highly system specific which is why you have to choose an appropriate backend.

-All these backends rely on a convention: The HSM's context structure of the hsm given to `mhsm_start_timer` must include an array of timer structures, one structure per `event_id`.
-Additionally, they assume that custom timer events are defined first, i.e., the first timer event corresponds to `MHSM_EVENT_CUSTOM`.
+All these backends rely on a convention:

+The first element of the context structure of the hsm given to `mhsm_start_timer` must be an array of timer structures, one structure per `event_id`.
+Additionally, they assume that custom *timer* events are defined first, i.e., the first timer event corresponds to `MHSM_EVENT_CUSTOM`.
 The `MTMR_NROF_TIMERS` macro returns the number of timers given the last timer event id, provided the assumption is fulfilled.

 ### Example